vickysun84/project-accordion/README.md

   ]
 4. usage:

--defile section name in "title".
+-Put section name in "title" for lib-section, for example title="hello".

--define section contents inside <lib-section>.
+-Put your  section contents inside lib-section tag.